NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

        - Set the destination of the target file.
 We will set this to the “outputs” folder we created previously.
     - Within the output you will need to specify parameters for the Video encoding type you wish to create.
-          - Your output type and bitrate may be different, buthere are the settings we’ve used for our video.
+		- Your output type and bitrate may be different, but here are the settings we’ve used for our video.
 		-  Select MPEG_4 AVC (H.264).
 		-  Set the bitrate to 640000 bits / second
 	- If you have used this output group before, you will need to specify a name modifier.
 		- We recommend “_hls”

 4. Select Job Settings -> AWS Integration
     - Your AWS Elemental MediaConvert job will need permission to be able to operate.
-    - To configure your IAM role, choose AWS integration from the left navigation pane and then find the section Service access.
-          - If this is your first time, you might need to select Create a new service role, configure permissions.
+    - To configure your IAM role, choose AWS integration from the left navigation pane and then find the section Service access.		- If this is your first time, you might need to select Create a new service role, configure permissions.
 			- Then you will need to select to your S3 input and output locations

 	- For the purposes of this guide, we have created a new service role and named it “MediaConvert_IntegrationGuide_Role_NVirginia”.

 5. Now we are ready to create the job.
 Click _“Create”_.
     - Depending on the length of your video, it might take some time to complete.
     - If you missed any of the steps, AWS lets you know which things remain to be specified.
 Fill in those details and then click Create again.

 6. Now look at your job and check that the status is Complete.
     - If there is an error, you can view the job to get details.